How to Make a Proper Gin and Tonic

 In big brands, Beefeater is terrific and holds its own in mixes.
 For those prone to local, boutique stuff, Niagara's Dillon's is fantastic and currently occupying centre stage on my bar.
 The stylish Broker's London Dry Gin, with its jaunty bowler cap perched on top of the bottle, is another reliable go-to at TWS HQ.

 And a note on tonic water.
 You don't need to shell out the big bucks for the fancy stuff.
-I do buy Fever Tree, but quite honestly, I'm just as happy with Schweppes, which is what the Europeans seem to lean on.
+My go to is the European standard, and very affordable, Schweppes.

 Related: Why You Should Drink Porto Tonico